SAC-Opt: Semantic Anchors for Iterative Correction in Optimization Modeling

 \subsection{Generalization Evaluation}

-Although the performance naturally depends on the reasoning ability of the underlying LLM, we emphasize that SAC-Opt is model-agnostic by design.
-Its modular pipeline, consisting of semantic anchor extraction, semantic verification, and correction, can be instantiated with any sufficiently capable model.
-To assess generalization of the proposed correction method, we further evaluated SAC-Opt on the open-source Qwen2.5-72B-Instruct model while keeping the extraction step fixed for fairness.
-As shown in Table~\ref{tab:generalization}, although Qwen2.5-72B-Instruct achieves lower base accuracy than GPT-4o, SAC-Opt consistently delivered clear gains across all datasets.
-This shows that even with a less powerful model, our correction mechanism still provides substantial benefits.
-These findings confirm that the effectiveness of SAC-Opt stems from its semantic correction mechanism rather than reliance on any specific model, demonstrating robust generalization across different LLMs.
+Although the performance naturally depends on the reasoning ability of the underlying LLM, our goal here is to examine whether the benefits of SAC-Opt come from the semantic correction mechanism itself rather than from the strength of any particular model.
+The pipeline of SAC-Opt, consisting of semantic anchor extraction, semantic verification, and correction, can be instantiated with different LLMs as long as they have adequate reasoning capacity.
+To assess this, we further evaluated SAC-Opt using the open-source Qwen2.5-72B-Instruct model while keeping the extraction step fixed for fairness.
+As shown in Table~\ref{tab:generalization}, although Qwen2.5-72B-Instruct yields lower base accuracy than GPT-4o, SAC-Opt consistently provides clear improvements across all datasets.
+This indicates that the gains stem from the semantic correction process rather than dependence on a specific LLM, and that SAC-Opt remains effective even when paired with a less capable model.